Bio

 Professional Society Memberships

-8. Member, Commission B-1 of the International Institute of Refrigeration (IIR) on Thermodynamics and Transfer Processes (2005-2020)
+11. Member, Commission B-1 on Thermodynamics and Transfer Processes, International Institute of Refrigeration (2005-2020)

-15. Private Associate Member, International Institute of Refrigeration (IIR)
+19. Member, US National Committee (USNC), International Institute of Refrigeration (IIR)

 Short Bio

 Dr. S.A.
-Sherif is a tenured Professor of Mechanical and Aerospace Engineering and is the Founding Director of the Wayne K. and Lyla L. Masur HVAC Laboratory, the Director of the Industrial Assessment Center and the Director of the Mobile Energy Laboratory at the University of Florida.
+Sherif is a tenured Professor of Mechanical and Aerospace Engineering and is the Founding Director of the Wayne K. and Lyla L. Masur HVAC Laboratory, the Director of the US DOE-funded Industrial Assessment Center and the Director of the Mobile Energy Laboratory at the University of Florida.
 He served as Co-Director of the Southeastern Center for Industrial Energy Intensity Reduction at the University of Florida (2009-2013).
-He also served on the faculties of the University of Florida (1991-present), University of Miami (1987-1991), and Northern Illinois University (1984-1987).
-He is a Life Fellow of ASME, a Life Fellow of ASHRAE, a Fellow of the Royal Aeronautical Society, an Associate Fellow of AIAA, a Vice President of Commission B-2 on Refrigerating Equipment and a Member of Commission B-1 on Thermodynamics and Transfer Processes of the International Institute of Refrigeration, a Member of the Advisory Board of Directors of the International Association for Hydrogen Energy, and a Founding Member of the Board of Directors of the American Society of Thermal and Fluids Engineers (ASTFE).
+In addition to serving on the faculty of the University of Florida since 1991, he also served on the faculties of the University of Miami (1987-1991), and Northern Illinois University (1984-1987).
+He is a Life Fellow of ASME, a Life Fellow of ASHRAE, a Fellow of the Royal Aeronautical Society, a Fellow of the American Society of Thermal and Fluids Engineers (ASTFE), an Associate Fellow of AIAA, a Vice President of Commission B-2 on Refrigerating Equipment (2020-2023) and a Member of Commission B-1 on Thermodynamics and Transfer Processes of the International Institute of Refrigeration (2013-2019), a Member of the Advisory Board of Directors of the International Association for Hydrogen Energy, and a Founding Member of the Board of Directors and Vice President for Programs of the American Society of Thermal and Fluids Engineers (ASTFE).
 He is the 2013-2014 Chair of the ASME Heat Transfer Division Executive Committee (2009-2016) and a member of the ASME’s Basic Engineering Group Operating Board (2010-2014).
 He is also the 2002-2003 Chair of the ASME Advanced Energy Systems Division, and a past chair of the K-19 Committee on Environmental Heat Transfer of the ASME Heat Transfer Division (2003-2007), the Coordinating Group on Fluid Measurements (1992-1994) and the Fluid Applications and Systems Technical Committee (2008-2010) of the ASME Fluids Engineering Division.
 He is also a past chair of the Steering Committee of the Intersociety Energy Conversion Engineering Conference (2001-2003), ASHRAE’s Standards Project Committee 41.6 on Measurement of Moist Air Properties (1989-1994), and ASHRAE’s TC1.1 Committee on Thermodynamics and Psychrometrics (2012-2013).
 He also served as a member of the ASME’s Energy Resources Board (2001-2003) and was the Board’s representative to the ASME’s International Mechanical Engineering Congress Committee (2003-2006).
 He was the Head of the Refrigeration Section of ASHRAE (2004-2008), the Technical Conference Chair of both the 2008 ASME Summer Heat Transfer Conference and the 12th AIAA/ASME Thermophysics and Heat Transfer Conference (2018), a member of the ASME Frank Kreith Energy Award Selection Committee (2005-2011), and the General Conference Chair of the 2013 ASME Summer Heat Transfer Conference.
 He also served as the Technical Conference Co-Chair of the 2nd ASTFE Thermal and Fluids Engineering Conference (2017) and the Technical Discipline Chair of the 2019 AIAA Aviation and Aeronautics Forum and the 2020 AIAA Science and Technology Forum.
 Dr. Sherif is currently serving as an ABET Program Evaluator (PEV) in Mechanical Engineering (2019-2024).

-Dr. Sherif currently serves as Editor-in-Chief of the ASME Journal of Solar Energy Engineering (1/1/2020-1/1/2025).
-He also served as Editor-in-Chief of the ASME Journal of Thermal Science and Engineering Applications (1/1/2014-6/30/2019).
-He currently serves as Subject Editor of Solar Energy (2004-2021), and a Subject Editor Emeritus of the International Journal of Hydrogen Energy (2011-present).
-He is a past Associate Technical Editor of the ASME Journal of Heat Transfer (2007-2011) and the ASME Journal of Thermal Science and Engineering Applications (2011-2014).
-He is also a past Subject Editor of the International Journal of Hydrogen Energy (2005-2010) and a past Book Review Editor of ASME’s Applied Mechanics Reviews (2001-2008).
-He is on the editorial boards of 22 other thermal science journals such as Applied Thermal Engineering, Heat Transfer – Asian Research, the International Journal of Exergy, and the International Journal of Energy for a Clean Environment.
-He has served as member or chair of over 60 administrative and technical committees in five professional societies, 350 conference organizing or scientific committees, and as chair or member of over 265 master’s and doctoral committees.
-Dr. Sherif has given over 150 invited lectures worldwide.
-He is the recipient of the E.K.
-Campbell Award of Merit from ASHRAE in 1997 for “outstanding service and achievement in teaching” and a “TIP” teaching award from the University of Florida in 1998.
-In 2000, 2004, and 2007, he was selected by the University of Florida as an Anderson/CLAS Scholar Faculty Honoree.
-He is the recipient of the 2001 Kuwait Prize in Applied Sciences, a Heat Transfer Division 75th Anniversary Medal (2013), an ASHRAE Distinguished Service Award (2003), an ASHRAE Exceptional Service Award (2010), and two Best Paper Awards from AIAA (2005) and ASME (2005).
+Dr. Sherif currently serves as Editor-in-Chief of the ASME Journal of Solar Energy Engineering (2020-2025).
+He also served as Editor-in-Chief of the ASME Journal of Thermal Science and Engineering Applications (2014-2019), a Subject Editor of Solar Energy (2004-2021), a Subject Editor of the International Journal of Hydrogen Energy (2005-2010), an Associate Technical Editor of the ASME Journal of Heat Transfer (2007-2011), an Associate Technical Editor of the ASME Journal of Thermal Science and Engineering Applications (2011-2014), and a Book Review Editor of ASME’s Applied Mechanics Reviews (2001-2008).
+He is on the editorial boards of 22 other thermal science journals such as the International Communications in Heat and Mass Transfer, Applied Thermal Engineering, Heat Transfer – Asian Research, the International Journal of Exergy, and the International Journal of Energy for a Clean Environment.
+He has served as member or chair of over 60 administrative and technical committees in five professional societies, 350 conference organizing or scientific committees, and as chair or member of over 300 master’s and doctoral committees.
+Dr. Sherif has given over 200 invited lectures worldwide.
+He is the recipient of the 2024 ASME Frank Kreith Energy Award, the 1997 ASHRAE E.K.
+Campbell Award of Merit “outstanding service and achievement in teaching” and a “TIP” teaching award from the University of Florida in 1998.
+He is also the recipient of the 2001 Kuwait Prize in Applied Sciences, a Heat Transfer Division 75th Anniversary Medal (2013), an ASHRAE Distinguished Service Award (2003), an ASHRAE Exceptional Service Award (2010), and two Best Paper Awards from AIAA (2005) and ASME (2005).
 He is the recipient of three “Certificates of Recognition for Research Contributions” from NASA, a Premium of Academic Excellence (PACE) Award from Iowa State University, four research awards from the University of Miami, and a “Graduate Research and Artistry Award” from Northern Illinois University.
 He has received certificates of appreciation from the ASME Board of Governors, Heat Transfer Division, Solar Energy Division, Advanced Energy Systems Division, Fluids Engineering Division, ASME’s International Mechanical Engineering Congress Committee, the Japan Society of Mechanical Engineers (JSME), ASHRAE, AIAA, ASTFE, and numerous conference-organizing committees.
 In 2007, he received a Superior Accomplishment Award from the University of Florida’s Office of the Provost.
 In 2008, he was elected as an ASHRAE Distinguished Lecturer.
 In 2018, he was awarded a UF Research Foundation Term Professorship (2018-2021) and in 2021 was awarded an MAE Excellence Term Professorship (2021-2024).
-Dr. Sherif has 140 refereed journal papers, one book, 20 published bound volumes, 24 book chapters, 155 conference papers, 190 technical reports, and two US patents.
+Dr. Sherif has 160 refereed journal papers, one book, 20 published bound volumes, 24 book chapters, 175 conference papers, 240 technical reports, and two US patents.